You’ve slaved day and night to get the work done for your client.

 - To establish themselves as thought leaders

-- Ex. offer business case studies as downloads in their business blogs, newsletter, social media ads or guest blog posts.
+- Ex. offer business case studies as downloads in their business blogs, newsletter, social media ads, guest blog posts or eBooks.

 Here’s a business case study template: